No, I don't think anybody died or I'd see Geraldo on Fox and I don't see Geraldo so I don't think anybody died.

 What do you do if you don't get the numbers that you need?

-First of all, we are going to get the numbers and we need we have to look at Massachusetts, which under Governor Romney introduced a health care reform plan very similar to what the president has introduced here.
+We have to look at Massachusetts, which under Governor Romney introduced a health care reform plan very similar to what the president has introduced here.

-And in their first month of enrollment, only 123 people enrolled for premium paying plans uh in Massachusetts.
+And in their first month of enrollment, only 123 people enrolled for premium paying plans in Massachusetts.

 In the end, they had massive enrollment towards the end of the enrollment period.